cabol/nebulex/guides/getting-started.md

 In order to give more flexibility and loading only needed dependencies, Nebulex makes all its dependencies as optional.
 For example:

-  * For intensive workloads, we may want to use `:shards` as the backend for the local adapter and having partitioned tables.
+  * For intensive workloads, you may want to use `:shards` as the backend for the local adapter and having partitioned tables.
 In such a case, you have to add `:shards` to the dependency list.

   * For enabling the usage of
     [declarative annotation-based caching via decorators][nbx_caching],